-During the months of October and May, the Joshua Tree Music Festival takes place.
+During October and May, the Joshua Tree Music Festival takes place.
 It’s a weekend of two stages and lots of performers, none overlapping so you get to see them all.
-There is handicap parking & restrooms and a platform could be setup upon request.
+There is handicapped parking & restrooms and a platform could be set up upon request.
 The festival stages are set up with good sight lines (slight slope down to the stages), and being a small festival, it is easy to maneuver around.
 Keep in mind, however, that it is still a natural environment.
-Most of the ground is hard packed dirt but some areas are sandy, so be careful not to get stuck.
-Also watch out for small rocks and scrubs.
+Most of the ground is hard-packed dirt but some areas are sandy, so be careful not to get stuck.
+Also, watch out for small rocks and scrubs.

 The town of Joshua Tree is nothing to get excited about.
 It’s a very rural and rugged little town with no known tourist attractions.
 The one main road is a one-stop shop for everything: post office, gas stations, restaurants, etc. There are hotels in the area that I’m sure have some tasty restaurants but my party opted for the local experience and had lunch at a diner called Country Kitchen-Home Cooking.
 Though breakfast is the specialty, Country Kitchen-Home Cooking serves classic diner food along with tasty Asian dishes like Cambodian noodles.
 This place is nothing fancy but my party was looking for something quick and it hit the spot.
 Heads up that only cash is accepted but there’s a gas station nearby with an ATM and no handicapped parking either; you will need to park on the street but there is a ramp into the diner.
 However, there is an accessible restroom.